Home Marketing Innovation Resources Blog Home Design a new approach to marketing communications

 Yehyawi said, “Putting everything else on pause and just being dedicated to learning and having a professor who was as invested in our ability to grasp the concepts as Tran was, was a very, very impactful experience.”

-Design Thinking is just one of the immersive courses in Medill’s hybrid program.
+Design Thinking is just one of the in-person immersive courses in Medill’s live online program.
 The courses are open to students who have completed the program’s three core classes.
 Held in major cities in the United States and around the world, immersive courses allow students to network with marketers in the host cities, as well as with classmates and professors.

 Broaden your perspective and your professional network